1hAck-0/1hAckOGFN-Lua-Engine/docs/built-in-libs/hooks.md

 #### Return Value

 Returns a pointer to dispatch shellcode for the provided native function, which can be used to thread-safely call this function even outside Lua context.
+Returns `nil` if the operation fails for some reason.

 #### Example
 ```lua